janjonck/dbt-ae-certification-notes/CP2-ModularityAndRefactoring/ImplementCTEGroupings.md

 import_orders as (

-    -- query only non-test orders
-    select * from {{ source('jaffle_shop', 'orders') }}
+    -- query only non-test orders -> this CTE will become a staging model select * from {{ source('jaffle_shop', 'orders') }}
     where amount > 0
 ),

 import_customers as (
-    select * from {{ source('jaffle_shop', 'customers') }}
+    -- This will also become a staging model select * from {{ source('jaffle_shop', 'customers') }}
 ),

 logical_cte_1 as (

     -- perform some math on import_orders
+    -- potential intermediate model

 ),

 logical_cte_2 as (

     -- perform some math on import_customers
+    -- potential intermediate model
 ),

 final_cte as (